Skip to content

 bash

-curl -X POST https://api.kinoforms.com/papi/v1/forms \
+curl -X POST https://dash.kinoforms.com/papi/v1/management/forms \

 -H "x-api-key: $KINOFORMS_API_KEY" \